Designing services and interfaces to support patient-centered care.

 The UBC Pharmacists Clinic is a university-affiliated, pharmacist-led

 patient care clinic.
-At the Clinic, the clinicians use their specialized
+At the clinic, the clinicians use their specialized

 knowledge in medication to support the care of medically complex